ibkor/Veeam-Backup-Sessions-Report-Generator/README.md

   - Run the script in PowerShell on Veeam Backup & Replication Server.

 Input Prompts
-  - The script will prompt you to enter the job name and the VM name.
+  - The script will prompt you to enter the VM name (and job name if enabled).

 Output
   - The output will be saved to specified `$txtFilePath` location.
 By default, it is  "C:\temp\VMHistoryReport.txt"